Options for Moving Forward

 This option would mean sticking to the current system as it is today.
 The City forecasts Xcel’s revenue requirements over 20 years based on publicly available filings and allocates a proportion of them to Boulder to compare the municipalization options to what it would mean if Boulder sticks with the current Xcel system.

 OPTION: Low Cost

 This option would mean forming a municipal utility that includes a least-cost resource mix of renewable energy baseload (wind and hydroelectricity), natural gas for stability, and some purchases from the wholesale market, which includes coal.
-The July modeling requires the resource mix include at least 30% wind.
+The July modeling requires the resource mix include at least 30 percent wind.

 OPTION: No Coal

-This option would mean forming a municipal utility that is a variation on the “Low Cost” option (and subsequently the “Low Cost (50% Wind)” option) and blocks the utility from acquiring energy resources on the market that may include coal.
+This option would mean forming a municipal utility that is a variation on the “Low Cost” option (and subsequently the “Low Cost (50 percent Wind)” option) and blocks the utility from acquiring energy resources on the market that may include coal.